What is the Windows Subsystem for Linux?

 awk, or other ELF-64 binaries.

-- Run Bash shell scripts and GNU/Linux command-line applications including:
+- Run Bash scripts and GNU/Linux command-line applications including:

 - Install additional software using your own GNU/Linux distribution package manager.